hunyadi/simdparse/README.md

 * long integers,
 * date and time objects, consisting of year, month, day, hour, minute, second and fractional parts (millisecond, microsecond and nanosecond),
 * IPv4 and IPv6 addresses,
+* UUIDs,
-* UUIDs.
+* Base64-encoded strings.

 Parsing employs a single instruction multiple data (SIMD) approach, operating on parts of the input string in parallel.

 ## Technical background

-Internally, the implementation uses AVX2 vector instructions (intrinsics) to
+Internally, the implementation uses AVX2 vector instructions (intrinsics) to parse

-* parse strings of decimal and hexadecimal digits into a C++ `unsigned long long`,
+* strings of decimal and hexadecimal digits into a C++ `unsigned long long`,
-* parse RFC 3339 date-time strings into C++ `datetime` objects (consisting of year, month, day, hour, minute, second and fractional part), and
+* RFC 3339 date-time strings into C++ `datetime` objects (consisting of year, month, day, hour, minute, second and fractional part),
-* parse RFC 4122 UUID strings or 32-digit hexadecimal strings into C++ `uuid` objects (stored internally as a 16-byte array).
+* RFC 4122 UUID strings or 32-digit hexadecimal strings into C++ `uuid` objects (stored internally as a 16-byte array), and
+* RFC 4648 Base64 strings encoded with a safe alphabet for URLs and file names into objects of type `vector<byte>`.

 For parsing IPv4 and IPv6 addresses, the parser calls the C function [inet_pton](https://man7.org/linux/man-pages/man3/inet_pton.3.html) in libc or Windows Sockets (WinSock2).